DojoGrants

 Selection criteria

-• We are looking for candidates who have clear and ambitious goals in the life sciences or biotech field and can articulate how DojoGrants will enable them to achieve those goals.
+We are looking for candidates who have clear, ambitious goals and can articulate how DojoGrants (and their life sciences research) will enable them to achieve them.

-• By the time of application, candidates must also have sourced a research position at a university or institute and be prepared to share more about the proposed research project.
+By the time of application, candidates must source a research position at a university or institute and be prepared to share more about the proposed research project.

-• We are looking for candidates who have clear and ambitious goals in the life sciences or biotech field and can articulate how DojoGrants will enable them to achieve those goals.
+We are looking for candidates who have clear, ambitious goals and can articulate how DojoGrants (and their life sciences research) will enable them to achieve them.

-• By the time of application, candidates must also have sourced a research position at a university or institute and be prepared to share more about the proposed research project.
+By the time of application, candidates must source a research position at a university or institute and be prepared to share more about the proposed research project.

 Research projects